Never search alone

 Book cover of Never Search Alone

 The Never Search Alone job search method is based on Phyl Terry’s 20 years of coaching experience with 2,000 job and promotion seekers.
 A key component of the method is a job seeker’s participation in a free volunteer-led Job Search Council.
-As of 2024, the number of Job Search Councils hit a milestone of 1,000 Councils in operation.
+As of late 2025, the number of Job Search Councils hit a milestone of 5,000 Councils launched to help 50,000 job seekers.

-In addition to Job Search Councils, the Never Search Alone process offers free resources like tools and templates, videos, and LinkedIn Live events.
-Here is more information about some components of the Never Search Alone system.
+In addition to running Job Search Councils, the Never Search Alone process offers free resources like tools and templates, videos, and LinkedIn Live events.
+Below I describe the method and some components.

-Job Search Council - A support group of peer job seekers who agree to search together.
-The Job Search Council and the resources of the Never Search Alone movement are copartners in helping a job seeker to choose the most effective ways to network, interview, and evaluate job offers.
+Job Search Council - A support group of 4-6 job-seeking peers who agree to search together.
+The Job Search Council and the resources of the Never Search Alone movement are co-partners in helping a job seeker to choose the most effective ways to network, interview, and evaluate job offers.

 Terry observed job searches spark anxiety and fear in almost everyone.
-He wrote Job Search Councils act as a kind of private “safety net” for the emotional toll of capitalism, explaining:
+He said Job Search Councils act as a kind of private “safety net” for the emotional toll of capitalism, explaining:

 While the source of the fear you feel is systemic, the way to address it is local — i.e., create a Job Search Council, which can convert the fear and anxiety you feel into hope, motivation, accountability, and that all-important job search emotion: confidence.